 R2 hosts many public histone modification / transcription factor ChIPseq profiles that can be useful in understanding transcriptional changes.
 Use the embedded options in the ChIP section such as, TSS plots, multi region views, ROSE super enhancer options and more.
 In addition, it is also possible to have your private profiles added to R2

-The R2 plaform has been cited as a webcite in numerous publications, a listing of which can be accessed from within the platform.
+The R2 plaform has been cited as a webcite in 2512 PubMed listed publications, a listing of which can be accessed from within the platform.
 These citations also include high impact journals such as Nature and Cell.
 The author network feature in R2 allows you to see how authors are connected in a playful way.